yatesco/seafile-docs/deploy/deploy_with_nginx.md

 }
 ```

-Nginx settings "client_max_body_size" is by default 1M.
+Nginx settings `client_max_body_size` is by default 1M.
 Uploading a file bigger than this limit will give you an error message HTTP error code 413 ("Request Entity Too Large").

 You should use 0 to disable this feature or write the same value than for the parameter `max_upload_size` in section `[fileserver]` of [seafile.conf](../config/seafile-conf.md).
+Client uploads are only partly effected by this limit.
+With a limit of 100 MiB they can safely upload files of any size.

-Tip for uploading very large files (> 4GB): By default Nginx will buffer large request body in temp file.
+Tip for uploading very large files (> 4GB): By default Nginx will buffer large request bodies in temp files.
 After the body is completely received, Nginx will send the body to the upstream server (seaf-server in our case).
-But it seems when file size is very large, the buffering mechanism dosen't work well.
+But it seems when the file size is very large, the buffering mechanism dosen't work well.
 It may stop proxying the body in the middle.
-So if you want to support file upload larger for 4GB, we suggest you install Nginx version >= 1.8.0 and add the following options to Nginx config file:
+So if you want to support file uploads larger than 4GB, we suggest to install Nginx version >= 1.8.0 and add the following options to Nginx config file:

 ```nginx
     location /seafhttp {